rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 could be external detectors, bus priority, and much more.

+**Return values**

 inputstatus

     Input status as text field |br|
     Each character represent the state of the input in consecutive order, |br|
     where the leftmost character starts with input 1. |br|
     0 : Input is not active |br|
     1 : Input is active |br|
     - : Input is undefined/does not exist

     ====  =========================
     type  ``string_list_as_string``